KeanuVentura/BeyondOpenLooks/index.md

 There are many nba shooters in the league...
 ...Which leads me to answer the following question:

-**Are prolific scorers like Kevin Durant, Stephen Curry, and Klay Thompson elite shooters because they get great looks, or because they consistently make tough shots and outperform shot quality metrics?**
+#### Are prolific scorers like Kevin Durant, Stephen Curry, and Klay Thompson elite shooters because they get great looks, or because they consistently make tough shots and outperform shot quality metrics?

+words words

 #### Factors that Contribute to Shot Quality:

 - Shot Distance – Closer shots tend to be higher quality.
 - Shot Angle / Location – Straightaway vs. corner; paint vs. perimeter.